We must dedicate our efforts to the fulfillment of a dream

 shall not perish from the earth."

-On this Veterans Day please pay tribute to those who gave their last full
+On this Memorial Day please pay tribute to those who gave their last full

 measure of devotion to this nation and give honor to those who have